KevinPriv/killaura-detector-neuralnetwork/README.md

-# Minecraft Killaura Neural Anti-Cheat
+# Minecraft Killaura NN Anti-Cheat

-The Minecraft Killaura Neural Anti-Cheat is a powerful and efficient solution for detecting and combating the Killaura cheat in Minecraft.
-This system is built using a neural network with an input layer, two hidden layers, and an output layer.
+The Minecraft Killaura NN Anti-Cheat is a powerful and efficient solution for detecting and combating the Killaura cheat in Minecraft.
+This system is built using a neural network with an input layer, two hidden layers (LSTM and Dense), and an output layer.
 It has been trained on the dataset from [HALData](https://github.com/FrozenOrb/HALData).

 ## Importance of Detecting Killaura